Autonomy

 In developmental psychology and moral, political, bioethical philosophy, autonomy (Note: αὐτονομία, from αὐτόνομος, autonomos, from αὐτο- auto- "self" and νόμος nomos, "law", hence when combined understood to mean "one who gives oneself one's own law") is the capacity to make an informed, uncoerced decision.
 Autonomous organizations or institutions are independent or self-governing.
 Autonomy can also be defined from a human resources perspective, where it denotes a (relatively high) level of discretion granted to an employee in their work.
 In such cases, autonomy is known to generally increase job satisfaction.
 Self-actualized individuals are thought to operate autonomously of external expectations.
 In a medical context, respect for a patient's personal autonomy is considered one of many fundamental ethical principles in medicine.

+In artificial intelligence, autonomy is the capacity of an autonomous agent to perform complex tasks independently.

 Sociology

 In the sociology of knowledge, a controversy over the boundaries of autonomy inhibited analysis of any concept beyond relative autonomy, until a typology of autonomy was created and developed within science and technology studies.
 According to it, the institution of science's existing autonomy is "reflexive autonomy": actors and structures within the scientific field are able to translate or to reflect diverse themes presented by social and political fields, as well as influence them regarding the thematic choices on research projects.